PUBG maker Krafton has acquired fellow South Korean mobile games studio Dreamotion.

 Established in July 2016, Dreamotion has developed and published three games to date, including Samurai, Road to Valor: World War II and Gun Strider: Tap Strike.
 Terms of the deal were not disclosed.

-After the acquisition, Dreamotion continue to work independent studion alongside Krafton's other studios, Blue Hole Studio, Rising Wings, and Strike Distance Studio.
+Going forward, Dreamotion will continue to work as an independent studio alongside Krafton's other studios: Blue Hole Studio, Rising Wings and Strike Distance Studio.

-"I think the passion of Dreamotion, which has demonstrated creativity and production capabilities by presenting a variety of games with a sense of speed, is in line with Krafton's vision," commented Krafton CEO Kim Chang-han.
+"I think the passion of Dreamotion, which has demonstrated creativity and production capabilities by presenting a variety of games with a sense of speed, is in line with Krafton's vision," said Krafton CEO Kim Chang-Han.

-Lee Jun-young, Dreamotion CEO addded, "We are very happy and proud to be able to be with Krafton as an independent studio."
+Dreamotion CEO Lee Jun-young added: "We are very happy and proud to be able to be with Krafton as an independent studio."

-This acquisition will add value to Krafton's strategies as it is trying to strengthen its mobile gaming business and penetrate an even larger user base.
+This acquisition will add value to Krafton's strategies as it attempts o strengthen its mobile games business and penetrate an even larger user base.

 Krafton recently added four new members to its board of directors.